Three Reasons Horticultural Soil Medias Are on the Rise

 3. Growers Looking for Nex-Gen Horticultural Soil Medias

 Growers of high-value crops like cannabis, grapes, almonds, cocoa, and coffee are looking for next-generation horticultural soil media to address problems that arise in the growing cycle.
-Some concerns are fungi, gnats, and other insect populations that can quickly destroy crops.
-As the horticulture environment moves toward eliminating pesticide use, it’s essential to have a solution to these problems.
-Many growers turn to diatomaceous earth to mitigate unwelcomed plant stressors such as pesky insects.
-Diatomaceous earth can be used as a natural insecticide.
-When in contact, DE’s abrasive qualities suffocate the insects’ bodies, causing them to die of dehydration.
-It natural and safe for use in potting mixes, making it one of the few natural insecticides on the market today.
+Many growers turn to diatomaceous earth to mitigate unwelcomed plant stressors.
+Diatomaceous Earth is natural and safe for use in potting mixes.

 Dicalite Management Group‘s Mineral Horticultural Soil Media Options

 Diatomaceous earth is a biologically generated form of silica.
-The silica content of diatomaceous earth is absorbed into plant tissue and helps improve plant structure and resistance to pests and disease.
+The silica content of diatomaceous earth is absorbed into plant tissue and helps improve plant structure and resistance to abiotic stressors.
 The use of diatomaceous earth as a soil conditioner also allows for more efficient use of fertilizer and reduces the impact that fertilizer has on the environment through leaching.
 It has an abundance of benefits, including:

 - Increased plant health